bus-strat-analytics/MSIN0093-syllabus/README.md

   1. **Participation.** This course depends on the participation of all the students.
 Active engagement promotes a more lively discussion and debate.
 It is in the exchange of ideas that new and interesting ways of thinking about the concepts in the course emerge.

-  With that in mind, I will cold calling in class.
+  With that in mind, I will cold call in class.
 I understand that some people may find public speaking challenging for a variety of reasons.
 If this is the case, please see me.

   1. **Technology.** Active engagement by all students is a critical part of this module.
 As a result, the default rule is for all laptops, tablets, phones, etc. to be muted and off the desk.
 Moreover, recording classroom lectures or discussion is not allowed.